yosemitebandit/vebsite/readme.md

 I think you need pygmentize on your path for code highlighting to work right.
 The fabfile /should/ handle this now..

 #### things to make better

 * some handling of ipython notebooks
-* pasture can be smaller
-* custom 404 page..some not found handling of some kind
 * maybe the `/projects` endpoint should just be pics -- more brutalist as before
 * some of the layouts should be in pasture, I think
 * more travel updates
 * some concept of "updated" -- maybe a script that tweaks a "last modified" field
 * images look bad on nicer screens (like my phone :|)
 * ssl
-* new font?

 #### hugo workflow